Noahide Seven Commandments Torah classes

 She appointed her son

-Cain would attempt to attract YHVH into the human heart.
+Cain would invite YHVH to dwell inside the human heart.

 Adam, a male, could not feel that Eve felt, what mothers feel.
-Adam would have to be taught to appreciate Her and perceive Her.
-Cain would do that.
-He would connect “Man with YHVH.”
+Adam as a man would have to be taught to appreciate YHVH and invite YHVH into his heart.
+As Eve said: Cain would connect “Man with YHVH.”

 8: A Gradual Awareness of YHVH